-Feeding additional supplemental selenium (y = 11; n = 8), use of (y = 5; n = 15), use of organic approved intramammary product at dry-off (y = 5; n = 15), use of injectable selenium and vitamin E product (never = 11; regularly/occasionally = 9), and mean hygiene (n = 20) were offered to a multivariable model for herd average SCS.
+Feeding additional supplemental selenium (y = 11; n = 8), use of a bedding amendment (y = 5; n = 15), use of organic approved intramammary product at dry-off (y = 5; n = 15), use of injectable selenium and vitamin E product (never = 11; regularly/occasionally = 9), and mean hygiene (n = 20) were offered to a multivariable model for herd average SCS.
 The best model for avg.
-SCS included use of bedding , dry product, injectable selenium, and mean hygiene score, with all predictors except use of dry product found to be significant.
+SCS included use of bedding amendment, dry product, injectable selenium, and mean hygiene score, with all of these predictors except use of dry product found to be significant.
 Overall, this model was significant (P = 0.01), and shown to be better than the reduced model (ANOVA, P = 0.003).
+Facility type was not found to be a significant predictor in this model.

 For modelling STD 150-day milk, use of injectable selenium and vitamin E product (never = 11; regularly/occasionally = 7), whether producers cultured high SCC cows (always/sometimes = 8; never = 10), and herd size category (30-55 cows, n = 5; 56-69 cows, n = 5; 70-100 cows, n = 8) were offered.
-No models were statistically significant overall, and none had any significant predictors (P >0.05).
+No models were statistically significant overall, and none had any significant predictors, including facility type (P >0.05).

 The only predictor offered to the model for proportion of dirty udders was air quality assessed by researcher (“fair,” = 5; “good,” =16).
 The model was not significant, and was no better than the reduced model only containing facility type (P >0.05).
+Facility type was not found to be a significant predictor in this model.

 For modelling average hygiene score, the predictors meeting the threshold to be offered to the model were whether the producer ever cultured quarter milk samples (never = 7; sometimes/regularly = 14) and whether the producer generally followed recommended practices for mastitis control (y = 8; n = 13).
 No models were statistically significant overall, and neither predictor was significant (P >0.05).
+Facility type was not found to be a significant predictor in this model.

 Results of univariate analyses for udder health, production and hygiene outcomes